Researchers find crucial link between Parkinson’s and Gaucher’s diseases

-The genetic disease is the most common in Ashkenazi Jewish families, but it is quite rare in the world, compared to Parkinson’s, which affects one percent of the general population over age 60.
+Gaucher's disease is the most common in Ashkenazi Jewish families, but quite rare in the world, compared to Parkinson’s, which affects 1% of people over age 60.